-There is a local ferry port which operates a ferry from Burton to Arranmore Island and a fishing port at Burton within 5 kilometres of the shellfish area.
-There are also 23 pier structures within 5 kilometers of the shellfish area.
-Monitoring does not indicate any water quality issues which are likely to be associated with these structures or their associated activities, such as fishing and boating, and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.
+There are 4 marine structures within 5 kilometres of the shellfish area, 3 piers and 1 slipway.
+Monitoring does not indicate any water quality issues in the shellfish area which are likely to be associated with these structures or their associated activities (such as fishing and boating), the WFD status in the area is 'high' and the area is deemed to be 'not at risk' from morphological pressures.
+Therefore, these structures and their associated activities are unlikely to be affecting shellfish water quality in this shellfish area.